jbrulmans/qa-macros/README.md

 ## Installation

-### Chrome Web Store

-Use the [Chrome Web Store]() to install myMacros and get new updates automatically.

-Due to long review processes for the Chrome web store, it can occur that the latest release is not always published yet before it's released here.
-If you do however want the latest release, consider installing the extension manually, as explained below.

-### Manually

-1. Download the latest release zip [here](https://github.com/jbrulmans/qa-macros/releases).
+1. Clone the repository or download the latest release zip [here](https://github.com/jbrulmans/qa-macros/releases).
 2. Unzip the release zip.
 3. Navigate to `chrome://extensions/` in your Google Chrome browser.
 4. At the top right, turn on _Developer mode_.
 5. Click _Load unpacked_.
-6. Find and select the root of the unzipped extension folder.
+6. Find and select the root of the repository or unzipped extension folder.
 7. _myMacros_ should now appear in your list of extensions.

 ## Usage